+Monitoring and renewal requirements

 Timber Harvesting.
 Except for the exemptions listed in Section 60-P.2., commercial timber harvests require an application to be filed and a permit to be issued from the Code Enforcement Officer and signed by the Highway Superintendent prior to any harvest activities.
 The Timber Harvest Permit also requires a plan to be prepared by a New York State Department of Environmental Conservation Cooperating Forestry Program professional forester.
 A decision on such permit application shall be made within thirty (30) days of the submittal of a Timber Harvesting application and plan or within thirty (30) days following receipt of a complete application.
 An application shall not be considered complete until any modifications to the application, requested by the Code Enforcement Officer, have been made and resubmitted.
 All commercial timber harvests shall comply with the following: